gchq/Gaffer/store-implementation/accumulo-store/README.md

 To use Gaffer's Accumulo store, it is necessary to add a jar file to the class path of all of Accumulo's tablet servers.
 This jar contains Gaffer code that runs inside Accumulo's tablet servers to provide functionality such as aggregation and filtering at ingest and query time.

 The Accumulo store iterators.jar required can be downloaded from [maven central](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22uk.gov.gchq.gaffer%22%20AND%20a%3A%22accumulo-store%22).
-This jar file will then need to be installed on Accumulo's tablet servers by putting it in the `lib/ext` folder within the Accumulo distribution on each tablet server.
-Accumulo should load this jar file without needing to be restarted, but if you see error messages due to classes not being found, try restarting Accumulo.
-Alternatively, these files can be put into the `lib` directory and Accumulo can be restarted.
+This jar file will then need to be installed on Accumulo's tablet servers by adding it to the classpath.
+For Accumulo 1.x.x it can be placed in the `lib/ext` folder within the Accumulo distribution on each tablet server, Accumulo should load this jar file without needing to be restarted.
+For Accumulo 2.x.x [this dynamic reloading classpath directory functionality has been deprecated](https://accumulo.apache.org/release/accumulo-2.0.0/#removed-default-dynamic-reloading-classpath-directory-libext).
+The jar can instead be put into the `lib` directory and Accumulo restarted.
+The `lib` directory can also be used with Accumulo 1.x.x and may be useful if you see error messages due to classes not being found and restarting Accumulo doesn't fix the problem.

 In addition, if you are using custom serialisers, properties or functions then a jar of these should be created and installed.